-Most councils monitor environmental results expected from policy statements and plans to assess outcomes.
+Most councils monitor anticipated environmental results/environmental results expected (AERs) from policy statements and plans to assess outcomes.
 Methods are also important as they determine the implementation programme.

 If your policy/plan structure is simple and clear and your provisions clear and focused, monitoring will be more manageable.